Tom Wilson (musician): Personal life

+In the mid-1980s, Wilson met Sandy Shaw while performing in a Kingston, Ontario bar.
+They began a relationship and, in 1989, moved to Hamilton.
+The couple married in 1995 after having two children.
+The couple divorced in the early 2000s, though remained close, with Wilson performing at a campaign fundraiser for Shaw when she ran for municipal office in Hamilton in 2014.

 In 2006, Wilson was engaged to comedian Cathy Jones.
 However, they were never married.

-Wilson has a daughter, Madeline and a son Thompson from a previous marriage.
-His son, Thompson Wilson Shaw, is also a musician, formerly part of the folk-rock group Harlan Pepper.
+Wilson's son, Thompson Wilson Shaw, is also a musician, formerly part of the folk-rock group Harlan Pepper.
 They would occasionally tour together, and Harlan Pepper opened for Blackie and the Rodeo Kings on some of their concerts.
+Wilson's daughter, Madeline Wilson Shaw, worked as a music promoter and political staffer with the Ontario NDP.

 Since 2015, Wilson has been in a relationship with Margot Burnell.